vinnyhorgan/pesto/docs/modules/animation.md

 | `left`        | number | 0       | The left position of the grid. |
 | `top`         | number | 0       | The top position of the grid.  |
 | `border`      | number | 0       | The border between the frames. |

+- `frameWidth` and `frameHeight` are the dimensions of the animation frames: each of the individual "sub-images" that compose the animation.
+- `imageWidth` and `imageHeight` are the dimensions of the image where all the frames are.
+In Pesto, they can be obtained by doing image:getWidth() and image:getHeight().
+- `left` and `top` are optional, and both default to 0.
+They are "the left and top coordinates of the point in the image where you want to put the origin of coordinates of the grid".
+- `border` is also an optional value, and it also defaults to 0.
+It allows you to define "gaps" between your frames in the image.

 **Returns**